How to set up and populate an update site

 A personal update site is hosted on http://sites.imagej.net/<imagej-wiki-account>.
 If you do not have an ImageJ Wiki account yet, no need to worry, you can register one while setting up your update site.

-First of all, start the updater with and click on the Manage update sites button: ▶
+start the updater with and click on the Manage update sites button: ▶

-Specifying an existing ImageJ Wiki account
+Specifying your existing ImageJ Wiki account

 If your upload password (separate from your wiki password) was not initialized, you will then be asked to provide your wiki password, which will be used to initialize your upload password.
 The two passwords can differ.
 This can be source of confusion during setting up of the update.